Myanmar faces growing isolation as military tightens grip

 The private Tachilek News Agency in the northeast published photographs of workers cutting cables it said were the fibre links with neighbouring Thailand.

-Some 37 journalists have been arrested, including 19 who remained in detention, the U.N. human rights office in Geneva said on Tuesday.
+Some 37 journalists have been arrested, including 19 who remain in detention, the U.N. human rights office said.

-While authorities have ordered some newspapers to shut, others have apparently been forced to close for logistical reasons.
+While authorities have ordered some newspapers shut, others have apparently been forced to close for reasons of logistics.
 The last private newspaper stopped publishing on Wednesday.

-State television reported on Wednesday evening that Suu Kyi was being investigated for bribery in connection with accepting four payments worth $550,000 from a prominent businessman.
+State television said on Wednesday that Suu Kyi was being investigated for bribery in connection with accepting four payments worth $550,000 from a prominent businessman.

-Property developer Maung Weik, in comments broadcast in a state television news bulletin, said he had given Suu Kyi four payments, ranging from $50,000 to $250,000 in 2019 and 2020, when she headed the first civilian-led government in decades.
+Property developer Maung Weik, in comments broadcast in a state television news bulletin, said he had given Suu Kyi four payments, ranging from $50,000 to $250,000 from 2018 to 2020, when she headed the first civilian-led government in decades.

 A spokesman for the junta said last week authorities were investigating Suu Kyi for receiving illegal payments.